 After all, 56% of dogs in the United States are overweight.

-The Pitbull’s short hair and stature make identifying obesity or weight gain easier.
+Due to their short hair, you can easily identify if your Pitbull is overweight.
 Look for a noticeable taper in your Pitbull’s waist, and be sure you can locate their ribs while feeling for them.

 Pitbulls are active dogs that require more exercise than most breeds.